blaze00193/X-ChainToken/LZ.md

 - bot reading events to ensure supply not exceeded
 - sound alert, pause
-- what if we have our own DVN? i don't think ti helps in this instance
+- what if we have our own DVN? i don't think it helps in this instance

 ### Emergency